eHow may earn compensation through affiliate links in this article.

 Step 6: Decorate Your Windows

-Make as many snowflakes as you like in different shapes and sizes.
+Make as many hot glue snowflakes as you like in different shapes and sizes.
 Now it's time to decorate!

 To adhere them to the window, add a dab of hot glue to a few corners of each snowflake (quickly, as hot glue dries fast) and press them onto your window.
 Reposition snowflakes at anytime by repeating this step.